Qajar art: Royal portraiture

-Most famous of the Qajar artworks are the portraits that were made of the various Persian Shahs.
+Most famous of the Qajar artworks are the portraits that were made of the various Iranian shahs.
 Each ruler, and many of their sons and other relatives, commissioned official portraits of themselves either for private use or public display.
 The most famous of these are the myriad portraits which were painted of Fath Ali Shah Qajar, who, with his narrow waist, long black bifurcated beard and deepest dark eyes, has come to exemplify the Romantic image of the great Oriental Ruler.
 Many of these paintings were by the artist Mihr 'Ali.
 While the portraits were executed at various points throughout the life of the Shah, they adhere to a canon in which the distinctive features of the ruler are emphasized.
 Portraits exist of Fath Ali Shah in a very wide assortment of situations, from the armor-clad warrior king to the flower smelling gentleman, but all are similar in their depiction of the Shah, differing only slightly, usually due to the specific artist of the portrait.
 It is only appropriate that this particular Shah be so immortalized in this style, as it was under his rule as the second Qajar shah that the style truly flourished.
 One reason for this were the stronger and stronger diplomatic ties that the Qajar rulers were nurturing with European powers.

 As the Shangri La Center for Islamic Arts and Culture notes, "Later Iranian art of the Afsharid (1736–96), Zand (1750–94) and Qajar (1779–1924) periods is distinguished by the depiction of life-size figures, whether in stone relief, tilework or painting on canvas.
 In the latter category, Qajar rulers like Fath ‘Ali Shah (r.
 1797–1834) perpetuated a widespread interest in large-scale portraiture (even sending portraits to political rivals)."